BOARD OF DIRECTORS

 KIMBERLEY TINGLER, DIRECTOR

-Kimberly Tingler is currently the Managing Director of We Want More, a faith based organization focused on helping people discover their purpose and identity.
+Kimberly Tingler is currently the Managing Director of We Want More, an organization focused on helping people discover their purpose and identity.
 Prior to this role, Kim served as the Senior Vice President of Human Resources & Global Head of Compensation and Benefits for A+E Networks (including A&E, History, Lifetime, Lifetime Movie Networks, FYI and Viceland).
 Kim was also the Vice President of HR in the Cable Entertainment division of NBCUniversal (specifically supporting Bravo, Oxygen, Sprout, E! and Esquire networks).
 Kim held various HR positions within NBCUniversal for over 10 years, with the exception of 2+ years when she moved to China with her husband.
-While in China, Kim was blessed with the opportunity to serve as the Executive Director of New Song (2010-2012) and see firsthand many lives transformed.
+While in China, Kim had the opportunity to serve as the Executive Director of New Song (2010-2012).
 Prior to joining NBCUniversal, Kim began her career in finance at General Electric.
 Kim currently lives in Mamaroneck, NY, where she is married with three beautiful children.